All the essentials you should pack in your backpack for camp each day!

 Safety

-• Lifeguards are at the pond during swim time.
+• Lifeguards are at the pool during swim time.

 • Counselors are required to swim with campers & to actively be on “lifeguard” duty